- lookup_value - The value to match in lookup_array.

 =INDEX(C5:C12,MATCH(F4,B5:B12,0)) =INDEX(C5:C12,7) =150

 See below for more examples of the MATCH function.
-For more details on INDEX with MATCH, see: How to use INDEX and MATCH.
+For an overview of how to use INDEX and MATCH with many examples, see: How to use INDEX and MATCH.

 The MATCH function is not case-sensitive.
 However, MATCH can be configured to perform a case-sensitive match when combined with the EXACT function in a generic formula like this: